ONSdigital/rm-actionexporter-service/README.md

 a flag to determine if it was sent successful and another flag to indicate if it has been reported (which for some reason is always false).

-If the transfer is unsuccessful unfortunately it that point the generated file is lost and cannot be recreated.
+If the transfer is unsuccessful unfortunately at that point the generated file is lost and cannot be recreated.
 (Note: we implement a temporary push to a GCP bucket so that if the SFTP process fails we can recover the file).

 There is a distributed lock on REDIS to ensure only one action exporter can run this process at a time.
 It also uses a